Are you looking for ways to save money on your health insurance?

 The truth is, it’s been around for almost two decades.
 In the 1990s, people who advocated for selling health insurance across state lines argued that it would make insurance less expensive.
 By selling plans in multiple states, but operating by the rules of one state, insurance providers could reduce the costs of plans.

 The idea was recently reiterated by President Donald Trump, who said that premiums would be down 60-70% if insurers could sell coverage across state lines.
 Though there is no data provided to back up that claim, the myth still persists.
 People continue looking for ways to save money by finding how to buy insurance across state lines.
+First, let’s make sure we understand what the Affordable Care Act is.

 The reality is a little bleaker, however.
 Only six states sell insurance across state lines: